Naive-Bae/bank_churn_classification/README.md

 ![Imgur](https://i.imgur.com/KPMw6qv.png)

 I tuned and cross-validated the XGBoost model and then honed in on an optimal decision threshold.
-Recall is more important to our business case, since exited customers are very valuable to us (91,000 euros), so I set the F-beta to 1.5.
+Recall is more important to our business case, since exited customers are very valuable to us (91,000 euros on average), so I set the F-beta to 1.5.
 That proved to be a little too insensitive to precision, so I decided on a final threshold of 27%, which yielded a recall of 70%.
+In other words, if a customer is determined by this algorithm have a 27% chance or greater of leaving the bank, they should be flagged for interventional measures.

 ![Imgur](https://i.imgur.com/oPbWkuL.png)